 To protect you and your wealth from fraud, please pay attention to these few simple precautions.

 - Citibank staff and the police will never ask for your account number, Citibank user ID or password, ATM Card/Credit Card Personal Identification Number (PIN), account balance and identity card/passport number or other sensitive information.
+Keep your password and PIN secret and do not disclose them to anyone including Citibank staff.

 - Always log off your online session.
 Do not just close your browser.
 Follow the logoff instructions to ensure your protection.